PauliusMacernis/Reservations-booking-application-using-HTML-CSS-JavaScript-frontend-backend/README.md

 # Back

 Taken from https://bitbucket.org/emtn/reservations-api/src/master/
-For the details on how to install it, refer to ./back/readme.md
+For the details on how to install it, refer to `./back/readme.md`
+After the installation, visit [http://localhost:8000](http://localhost:8000)